WTOP-FM: WTOP-FM

 In 2011, WTOP-FM brought their traffic reporting in-house, ending their relationship with Metro Networks.
 This meant that Lisa Baden, the longtime "voice of D.C.-area traffic" and a Metro Networks employee, was forced to leave the station in what WTOP's Vice President of News and Programming Jim Farley said was strictly a business decision.
 Farley said WTOP tried to bring Baden and other Metro Networks employees to WTOP, but they have clauses in their contracts prohibiting them from working for competitors for one year.
 Baden said she was "devastated".
 Shortly after that, Baden joined rival radio station WMAL.

+In 2015, WTOP began airing weather reports and using meteorologists exclusively from WRC-TV all day long.
+The partnership ended in March 2023, as WRC underwent major changes, and just months after some longtime WTOP personalities accepted corporate buyouts from WTOP's parent company.
+The station then returned to using WJLA-TV meteorologists for their weather reports.

 On January 1, 2018, WTOP-FM switched from CBS to ABC for its top-of-the-hour newscasts, pausing a relationship with CBS that, as noted above, dated to the late 1920s.
 WTOP-FM rejoined CBS exactly two years later.

 Repeaters

 Translators and HD Radio

-The HD2 subchannels of WTOP-FM and WTLP relay the programming of WFED (1500 AM), while WWWT-FM's is leased by Metro Radio and airs a Bollywood music format branded "Intense FM".
+WWWT-FM's HD2 subchannel is leased by Metro Radio and airs a Bollywood music format branded "Intense FM".
 Metro uses the HD subchannel to feed their FM translator W275BO (102.9 FM, Reston, Virginia), which cannot originate programming of its own.

+The HD2 subchannels of WTOP-FM and WTLP relay the programming of WFED (1500 AM).
+WTOP-FM-HD2 feeds one translator:

-The HD3 subchannels of all three stations air a freeform music format branded as "The Gamut", which is also simulcast on WWFD (820 AM digital) and two analog translators.
+The HD3 subchannels of all three stations air a freeform music format branded as "The Gamut", which is also simulcast on WSHE (820 AM digital) and one translator: